differentpla-net/differentpla-net.github.io/_posts/2021/2021-12-17-k3s-static-pv.md

 We're moving the volume details one step back from the pod, allowing us more flexibility in how we provision it.

+Maybe it would be clearer if the PV and PVC weren't in the same YAML file.

+The claim should go in the deployment YAML.
+It's saying "this deployment needs a volume; it should have this much capacity, and it should be in this storage class".
+It's up to the scheduler to match that up with an available volume, or to provision one dynamically.

 Ideally, we'd invent a storage provisioner that used the Synology NAS API (does it have one?) to carve out targets and LUNs on demand.
 That'd be cool, but it's overkill for my home test lab.